tychonievich/graphics/md/text/javascript.md

 console.log(a,b,c,d) // shows `null null null null`
 ```

-Used outside of a function, `var` declares a variable and also puts them into the special "`window`" object.
+When used outside a function, `var` declares a variable and also puts them into the special "`window`" object.
 We can access and modify global variables inside a function using `window.variableName = value`{.js}.[^nuance1]
 `let` does not put its variables in the `window` object.